dudash/openshiftexamples-autoscaling/README.md

 In this example if you want to tweak a few things to in the example the following are the most common asks:

-Change the min/max number of replicated containers of the web frontend:
+Change the min/max number of replicated containers of the web frontend and the CPU request target:
  > `oc autoscale dc/webapp --min 1 --max 5 --cpu-percent=60`

 Change the request and limit values for the web frontend deployment: